-- → Your (the member's) name and date of birth; - ➡ a telephone number where you can be reached during the day; - whether you want to have the Fair Hearing in person or by telephone; - the reason(s) you are asking for a Fair Hearing; - a copy of any letter you received about the issue you are asking for a Fair Hearing about; and - ➡ a copy of the original denial notice, if available.
+- → Your (the member's) name and date of birth; - → A telephone number where you can be reached during the day; - ▶ Whether you want to have the Fair Hearing in person or by telephone; - → The reason(s) you are asking for a Fair Hearing; and - → A copy of any letter you received about the issue you are asking for a Fair Hearing about.

-You may mail or fax your request for a Fair Hearing to the following address:
+You may mail or fax your request for a Fair Hearing to:

-Department of Human Services Office of Mental Health Substance Abuse Services Division of Quality Management Commonwealth Towers, 12th Floor P.O.
-Box 2675 Harrisburg, PA 17105-2675 Fax: 717-772-7827
+Department of Human Services

+Office of Mental Health Substance Abuse Services

+Division of Quality Management

+Commonwealth Towers, 12th Floor

+P.O.
+Box 2675

+Harrisburg, PA 17105-2675